OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-rest-openshift/instructions.md

 rest-quicklab-sn-labs-<your-userID>.sn-labs-user-sandbox-pr-a45631dc5778dc6371c67d206ba9ae5c-0000.tor01.containers.appdomain.cloud
 ```

+Navigate to that URL.

+**NOTE: Please allow up to a couple minutes for your application page to launch.**

-Navigate to that URL (refresh the page if it didn't load on the first try) and you should see the OpenLiberty page that gets generated from the base image.
+You should see the OpenLiberty page that gets generated from the base image.
 Append **/LibertyProject** after the URL and you should see a page with "Welcome to your Liberty Application" message.
 Finally, the following subURL should show you a list of system properties from the machine the OpenLiberty server is running on.
 For best viewing result, you can install a JSON viewer tool to your browser.

 ```
 /LibertyProject/system/properties-new